 Similar to the rest of the medical field, dentists possess a diversity of skill sets based on the type of their training, education, and passion for patient care.
 To become an above-average dentist and provide patients with healthy, beautiful, long-lasting smiles, Dr. Margaret Radziszewski studied under the world’s pioneers in dentistry.
 She graduated from the prestigious Dawson Academy, the most respected and honored advanced dental training institution.
 She is among the 10% of dentists in the U.S. who possess this training.

-So much could be missed if the focus would be solely on teeth.
+If the focus were solely on teeth, so much could be missed.
 Functional Dentistry allows Dr. Radziszewski to analyze the ten structural and functional factors in the chewing system and recreate the missing links.
-When treating even a single tooth, the treatment should be done with respect to the entire chewing system.
+When treating even a single tooth, the treatment should be done concerning the entire chewing system.

-Our teeth are used thousands of times a day, during speaking, sustaining the forces of chewing and digesting food.
-They are connected to our bloodstream.
+We use our thousands of times a day, when we speak, bite, and chew.
+Teeth are connected to our bloodstream.
 This may be taken for granted, but they play an important part in the overall health.

 Complete Dentistry has allowed Dr. Radziszewski to help patients regain their optimum health.
 She has created thousands of successful cases and healthy, comfortable, and beautiful smiles.